 The workshop provided a platform for mutual exchange nationally and internationally where the main uncertainties, challenges and potential solutions were discussed.

-The workshop will gather Swedish and international scientists with expertise on sea level rise along with climate adaptation planners and representatives from government agencies.
-The workshop offers a mix of research presentations, discussions and information from national and international experts on climate planning in relation to rising sea levels, coastal erosion and extreme sea level events.
+The workshop gathered Swedish and international scientists with expertise on sea level rise along with climate adaptation planners and representatives from government agencies.
+The workshop offered a mix of research presentations, discussions and information from national and international experts on climate planning in relation to rising sea levels, coastal erosion and extreme sea level events.

-12.30 Summary of parallel sessions.
-Discussion on the theme: General recommendations for addressing climate adaption issues with regard to sea level rise.
+Roundtable discussion on general recommendations for addressing climate adaptation issues with regard to sea level rise.